Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 \section{MAPS characteristic simulation}

-This section is organized into five subsections.
-Section~\ref{variants} introduces the fabrication processes and pixel geometries considered for the STCF MAPS.
-Based on these design variants, Sections~\ref{TCAD} to \ref{xray} present detailed simulation studies.
+This section is organized into four subsections.
+Sections~\ref{TCAD} to \ref{xray} present detailed simulation studies based on the design variants introduced in Section~\ref{variants}.
 Specifically, Section~\ref{TCAD} focuses on TCAD simulation results, highlighting sensor characteristics such as capacitance and charge collection capability.
 Section~\ref{MIP} and Section~\ref{xray} then describe Monte Carlo simulations using MIPs and \SI{5.9}{keV} $^{55}$Fe X-rays, respectively, to evaluate the detector response under different irradiation scenarios.
 Finally, the simulation outcomes from both approaches are synthesized and discussed in Section~\ref{MAPS_discussion}, providing insights into the optimal MAPS configuration for STCF.